MIPS/toolchain_docs/topics/c_abi_codedata_relocations.md

 `%lo` is used in both absolute and PC-relative addressing because the upper part of the address will always end up at a 4KiB boundary.

-`%got_call` is different from `%call16` (found in other MIPS ABIs) in that `%call16` is used to indicate where a lazy evaluation stub can be introduced, while `%got_call` only indicates that the address being loaded is a text address and is subsequently used to call a function.